 Acosta-Quintero was sentenced to 30 months of probation, 75 hours of community service and ordered to pay $878.94 in enforceable restitution.

 Command began an investigation into Acosta-Quintero after he suffered an alleged work-related injury.
-During the investigation, Command’s Social Security Number Verification Program™ (SSNVP™) concluded that Acosta-Quintero provided a suspect Social Security Number to secure workers’ compensation benefits.
+During the investigation, Command’s Claims Data Verification Program™ (CDVP™) concluded that Acosta-Quintero provided a suspect Social Security Number to secure workers’ compensation benefits.

 Then, as required under Florida Statutes 626.9891 and 440.105, Command’s SIU Department submitted a referral to the Florida Department of Financial Services (DFS), Division of Insurance Fraud (DIF) based on material misrepresentation.